 A Stickier Substance Than You Realized

-Earwax is a good thing, but too much of a good thing can often cause serious problems.
-Earwax, (or cerumen), is a combination of sweat, dead skin cells from the inner ear, and sebum (a waxy oil secreted from the glands inside the ear canal).
+Ever heard of too much of a good thing?
+Too much earwax can often cause serious problems.
+Earwax, scientifically known as cerumen, is a combination of sweat, dead skin cells from the inner ear, and sebum (a waxy oil secreted from the glands inside the ear canal).
 Although it may seem gross, it is a naturally occurring substance that lubricates and protects the inside of the ear from dirt, bacteria, and anything else that might try to sneak its way into the ear canal.

 What Color Is YOUR Earwax?

 Don’t worry, not all earwax is bad!
-However, too much can lead to hearing loss, pain, and even worse.
-One of the most common earwax related health issues is earwax impaction, which occurs when wax starts to clog the ear canal.
-Everyday movement of the jaw from chewing and talking typically pushes earwax out of the ear.
-However, in some cases this isn’t enough to get rid of all the sticky stuff.
+However, too much can lead to hearing loss, pain, or worse.
+One of the most common earwax-related health issues is earwax impaction, which occurs when wax starts to clog the ear canal.
+Everyday movement of the jaw from chewing and talking typically pushes earwax out of the ear; however, in some cases this movement isn’t enough to get rid of all the sticky stuff.